-- Continuing in order once the blanket is shorn:
+Continuing in order once the blanket is shorn:

+- Neck

+- Side of neck facing upwards

+- After final pass of the hand piece, the shearer should push this part of the neck fiber out to allow for safe collecting by the Fiber Assistant

+- Complete the other side of the neck

 - Lower back leg which is lying on top

 - o Tail

-- o Belly
+- Belly

 - o front leg which is lying on top

 - o Apron

-- o Neck

-- Side of neck facing upwards

-- After final pass of the hand piece, the shearer should push this part of the neck fiber out to allow for safe collecting by the Fiber Assistant

-- Complete the other side of the neck

 - Continue to this side as the animal is raised and rolled over again.

 - As with the first side, push the fiber away to allow for safe collecting.

 - o Head

-- o Finishing:
+- Finishing:

 - Remaining front leg

 - Remaining rear leg